 The attraction is essentially a coaster that takes place inside a planetarium.

-If your child has been on Rock N Roller Coaster or Space Mountain and found the darkness element of the attraction too scary, this may not be the ride for them.
+If your child has been on Rock N Roller Coaster or Space Mountain and found the dark element of the attraction too scary, this may not be the ride for them.